rexposadas/art/README.md

 `go build -o ./art && art samples`

-That creates directory called "output" with art you just generated.
+That creates a directory called "output" with art you just generated.

 If you are on a mac you can open the files with `open output/*.png`